Analysis | McEnany isn’t leaving the White House without a few more lazy attacks on the media

 It’s important to delineate that before we consider another set of claims made by McEnany on Tuesday.

-In what will be one of her final news briefings in her current position, she carved out time to disparage the media for its coverage of President-elect Joe Biden’s son Hunter.
+In one of her final news briefings in her current position, she carved out time to disparage the media for its coverage of President-elect Joe Biden’s son Hunter.
 It was annoying to Team Trump that the president’s effort to tie Hunter Biden’s dubious business practices to his father late in the campaign didn’t gain any traction.
 That vexation peaked when the New York Post picked up a story alleging that Hunter Biden had at some point received an email from a Ukrainian official who mentioned meeting the former vice president — apparently bolstering Trump’s long-standing effort to link Joe Biden to his son’s work for an energy company in Ukraine.

-This was so important because tying Joe Biden to the company was a central element of Trump’s defense when he face impeachment late last year.
+This was so important because tying Joe Biden to the company was a central element of Trump’s defense when he faced impeachment late last year.
 Trump insisted that he was asking Ukraine’s president to probe Joe Biden because of his insatiable desire to curtail corruption, not because it would aid Trump politically.

-But there were a lot of questions about that story.
-The New York Post obtained the email via a laptop that Hunter Biden had allegedly left with a repair shop in Delaware.
+But there were a lot of questions about that New York Post story.
+The newspaper obtained the email via a laptop that Hunter Biden had allegedly left with a repair shop in Delaware.
 The owner of the shop later handed a copy of its contents over to Rudolph W. Giuliani, Trump’s personal attorney, who in turn gave it to the New York Post.
 He’d first pitched it to Fox News, which passed, so Giuliani turned to the Post because, as he told the New York Times, other media outlets “would spend all the time they could to try to contradict it before they put it out.”

 It remains unclear where the data came from, though there are reports that similar material had circulated in Ukraine last year.
 During that period, Giuliani was actively scouring for material that would impugn Biden.
 That effort included his soliciting information from Andrii Derkach, a Ukrainian politician later linked to Russian intelligence by the U.S. government.